wp-plugins/formidable/readme.txt

 * Added ajax to uninstall button
 * Correctly filter external shortcodes in the form success message
 * Show error messages at the top if they are not for fields in the form (ie Akismet errors)
+* Updated bulk edit options to change the dropdown in the form builder at the time the options are submitted
+* Fixed default values set to clear on click to work with values that include hard returns
 * Free only: Fixed hidden label CSS
 * PRO: Extended the conditional field logic
 * PRO: Added graphs for fields over time